 Books

 Together with Matthew Blackman I write ‘irreverent histories’ of South Africa which are published by Penguin.
-Our latest book, Spoilt Ballots (Feb 2022), details the elections that have shaped our benighted nation from Shaka to Cyril.
-Rogues’ Gallery (2021), meanwhile, lifts the lid on 350 years of fiendish corruption in South Africa.
+Our latest book, Legends (Sept 2023) showcases some of the incredible human being who changed South Africa for the better.
+Spoilt Ballots (Feb 2022), details the elections that have shaped our benighted nation from Shaka to Cyril.
+And Rogues’ Gallery (2021) lifts the lid on 350 years of fiendish corruption in South Africa.

 In a previous life I used to write novels and short stories too.
 You can see a few excerpts below.